o355/PyWeather/README.md

 * PyWeather can easily save mobile data with default settings versus other weather apps, since ads aren't being loaded.
 If you more carefully tune PyWeather's settings, you can save even more data.
 * PyWeather can be faster or slower than other weather apps.
 The favorite locations feature certainly improves initial loading speed, and can certainly be faster than AccuWeather or The Weather Channel, and even Wunderground's app.
 * PyWeather can work in fringe coverage zones.
 PyWeather managed to load (albeit slowly) with just 1 bar of 1X service on Verizon.
+* PyWeather uses monumentally less data than using native weather apps or visiting mobile websites, and has huge benefits on low-data mobile plans.

 **Other advantages:**
 * PyWeather is free open source software, uses completely open-source libraries, and PyWeather is licensed under GNU's GPL v3 license!
 Richard Stallman would approve.